newrelic-experimental/tsm-enablement-workshops/otel-collector-demo/Activity-3.md

 This is only a toy example, but in larger scale systems there may be a lot of data that needs delivering.
 You can control how the data is batched and sent to New Relic to improve the efficiency of the data delivery.
 It is generally recommended to implement some batching.

 1. View the existing log line batch information

 When you generate the logs there is a short two second delay artifically introduced between lines 4 and 5.
 When you view your existing logs in New Relic, observe that the field `newrelic.logs.batchIndex` indicates the index of the record in the batch of logs received.
-You should see that the first 4 log lines are indexed 1-4 but the fifth log line has an index of 1.
-This tells us that the 5th line was received in a differnt batch to the first four.
+You should see that the first four log lines are indexed 1-4 but the fifth log line has an index of 1.
+This tells us that the fifth line was received in a different batch to the first four.

 ```
 from Log select uuid, newrelic.logs.batchIndex, message where demo='otel-collector-demo'
 ```

-2. Add a [batch processor](https://github.com/open-telemetry/opentelemetry-collector/blob/main/processor/batchprocessor/README.md) to the `processors:` block
+2. Add a [batch processor](https://github.com/open-telemetry/opentelemetry-collector/blob/main/processor/batchprocessor/README.md) to the `processors:` block with a five second timeout:

 ```
 processors: